Friockheim: Recent changes

-The village of Friockheim now has a population of around 800 - lower than its peak of 1,200 in the early 1900s.
+The village of Friockheim now has a population of 1,065, as recorded in the 2022 Scottish Census, having peaked at 1,200 in the early 1900s.
 It has a convenience store and pharmacy as well as several small businesses and shops.
 There is also a public park and two village halls as well as a primary school and community centre.
 It also has its own church, dating from 1835.

 Friockheim was served by a railway station on the Arbroath and Forfar Railway from 1848 to 1955.
 The line has since been lifted.

 It used to be home to Douglas Fraser & Sons (Mfg) Ltd producing waterproof and leisure clothing but this firm no longer exists, and the ground where its mill was situated is now the site of modern housing.
 Planning conditions require the reinstatement of the mill lade, or at least part of it, with public access.

 The local newsagent closed in 2016 after several decades of service to the village.
-The local co-operative has converted to a McColls, which provides many of the services the village has become accustomed to.
+The local co-operative has converted to a McColls, which has now been converted to a Morrisons Local, which provides many of the services the village has become accustomed to.